-Number of Free & Reduced priced meals claimed did not exceed the number approved.
+Number of Free and Reduced-priced meals claimed did not exceed the number approved.

-The number of free and reduced meals claimed for reimbursement daily in each school must be less than or equal to the number of children in the school correctly and currently approved for free and reduced price meals.
+The number of free and reduced meals claimed for reimbursement daily in each school must be less than or equal to the number of children in the school correctly and currently approved for free and reduced-price meals.
+(All meals were claimed as free under the Seamless Summer Option, so for School Year 21-22- only check needed is that total meals claimed did not exceed enrollment).